Barcelona's Chicest and Most Elegant Budget Hotels in and around the City

 4 Duquesa de Cardona Hotel Barcelona

 This is not the cheapest of the bunch, however the hotel has excellent deals and special rates throughout the year.
 It's perfectly situated between the Gothic Quarter and Barceloneta neighborhoods and it has a small but quaint and relaxing rooftop patio, perfect for dining or having a few aperitifs while overlooking the port.
-The Duquesa is a quaint hotel, small but full of all the amenities you'd need to make your stay a wonderful experience.
-It's a close walk to the port as well as the Gothic Quarter and the beaches of Barceloneta.
-From the terrace you have excellent city views.
+This is a stunning hotel, small, charming and elegantly decorated.
+It's unassuming so even though its decor might make one think otherwise, it's quite relaxed.
+Most clients who stay at the Duquesa become repeat 'offenders' and stay loyal as the service is wonderful and it's just so perfectly located.

 3 Hotel Sagrada Familia